gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-animation.md

 speed.

-The way to make animation frame rate independent is to compute how much time it took between frames and use that to calcuate how much to animate this frame.
+The way to make animation frame rate independent is to compute how much time it took between frames and use that to calculate how much to animate this frame.

 First off we need to get the time.
 Fortunately `requestAnimationFrame` passes us the time since the page was loaded when it calls us.